 The great pumpkin cocktail takes a completely different route than most to add the flavor of pumpkin to the drink.
 In this one, mixologist Jackson Cannon of The Hawthorne in Boston decided to infuse Scotch with roasted pumpkin and mix it with ginger liqueur and maple syrup.

-It is, hands down, one of the better pumpkin drinks you can mix up, though you do have to plan two days ahead for the infusion.
+It is one of the better pumpkin drinks you can mix up, though you do have to plan two days ahead for the infusion.
 The whisky and ginger are natural complements to the more delicate pumpkin flavor, which is not overly showy like it often is in so many other cocktails.
 You'll find a carefully crafted balance of flavors in this one and it's something that even the non-pumpkin lover may enjoy.

 Note: while there are multiple steps to this recipe, this cocktail is broken down into workable categories to help you better plan for preparation and mixing the drink.

 Preheat the oven to 250 F. Peel and clean a sugar pumpkin and cut it into small 2-inch square pieces.

 Lay the pumpkin in a single layer on a baking sheet and salt very lightly.
 Roast for about 20 minutes.